|

 eccentric engineer with the unlikely name of Isambard Kingdom Brunel

-conceived of a railway which would
+conceived of a railway line which would

-carry first class Victorian era steamship
+carry First Class Victorian era steamship

 passengers from Plymouth and Bristol to London in speed and style, and

-one of England’s grand unique
+one of England’s

-rail lines was built, the Great Western Railway.
 Originally a 7 foot

 wide broad gauge track allowed for faster